ryouchinsa/ryouchinsa.github.io/edit/README.md

 You can rotate the image and annotation to the right/left by 90 degrees.

 # Delete
-You can select multiple boxes and delete them.
+You can select multiple objects and delete them.

 # Layer up/down
-Change the layer order of the box.
+Change the layer order of the object.

 ![layer_order](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/d454efc7-0c00-4d60-932e-22827eec7cfb)